BachPhu/Obsidian-Notes/Blender/Blender Shortcuts.md

  Ctrl + Space - full screen the window you want
  Ctrl + Tab - select mode
  Ctrl + number - add in  level for modify
- Ctrl + R - loop cut
+Ctrl + L - link // click all object needed and select the one to copy from last

 ## Click on Object

  G - grab